sghaskell/integrations/collectd-zookeeper/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd-zookeeper/img/integrations_zookeeper.png) Zookeeper

-_This is a directory that consolidates all the metadata associated with SignalFx's integration with Zookeeper.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-zookeeper)_
+This is a directory that consolidates all the metadata associated with SignalFx's integration with Zookeeper.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-zookeeper).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)